FlowLeap

-FlowLeap is Medlea’s next-generation simulation engine, designed to model and predict complex flow dynamics across a wide range of anatomical systems.
+FlowLeap is Medlea’s next-generation simulation engine, designed to model complex flow dynamics across a wide range of anatomical systems.

-Unlike traditional simulators, FlowLeap is a modular, multiphysics simulation framework capable of representing blood, air, lymph, urinary excretion, and the propagation of drugs, contrast agents, or pathogens.
-A key technology for medical applications.
+Unlike traditional approaches, FlowLeap is a modular, multiphysics simulation framework capable of representing blood, air, lymph, urinary excretion, and the propagation of drugs, contrast agents, or pathogens.

-FlowLeap automatically extracts multiple organ systems, but its real strength lies in its ability to simulate the interaction between medical devices and the human body.
-This makes it a powerful tool not only for decision support but also for innovation in the medtech sector.
-Whether it is a catheter, an implant, an aerosol device, or a robotic procedure, FlowLeap simulates them in accurate, patient-specific environments under realistic physiological conditions.
+FlowLeap strength lies in its ability to simulate the interaction between medical devices and the human body, a powerful tool for innovation in the medtech sector.
+Whether it is a catheter, an implant, an aerosol device, or a robotic procedure, FlowLeap simulates the patient-specific environment under realistic physiological conditions.

 Join the Early Access Program